 RSO Registration Information

-New RSO's are eligible to form at any time during the academic year.
+New RSO's are eligible to form at any time during the academic year and can find the packet here.
 Returning RSOs that miss the September 15, 2014 deadline will be able to re-register for the spring semester in January 2015 but will not have privileges during the Fall 2014 semester.

 RSO privileges for the 2013-2014 academic year expire June 30, 2014, so the Office of Student Activities recommends re-registration prior to leaving for summer.

-Click here for full checklists and guidelines for both returning RSOs and new RSOs for the 2014-2015 academic year.
+Click here for the full checklist and guidelines for new RSOs for the 2014-2015 academic year.